risc0/zirgen/zirgen/docs/README.md

 ## Introduction

 The Zirgen circuit language is a domain-specific language for writing arithmetic circuits for the RISC Zero proof system.
-For the most part, users of RISC Zero should be writing their zkApps in Rust and using our RISC-V zkVM rather than building them directly in Zirgen.
-However, sometimes it is necessary or desirable to write parts of an application as an arithmetic circuit to integrate directly with our proof system and achieve better performance.
-In fact, our zkVM itself is a circuit written in Zirgen!
-Zirgen makes it possible to build accelerators for important parts of your applications, or even to build entire other VMs that integrate into the RISC Zero ecosystem through proof composition.
-If that sounds like your goal, read on!

-So, what kinds of things can you build with Zirgen?
+What kinds of things can you build with Zirgen?
 * zk accelerators (hashing, bigint operations, cryptographic primitives)
 * zkVMs
 * recursion circuits